emilianoyoung/ai/_posts/_archive/2019-12-04-aws-announces-autopilot-more-visible-automl-in-sagemake-studio.md

 ---
 category: news
 title: "AWS announces AutoPilot, more visible AutoML in SageMake Studio"
 excerpt: "Today at AWS re:Invent in Las Vegas, the company announced AutoPilot, a new tool that gives you greater visibility into automated machine learning model creation, known as AutoML.
-This new tool is part of the new SageMaker Studio also announced today.
-As AWS CEO Andy Jassy pointed out on stage today, one of the problems with AutoML is that it ..."
+This new tool is part of the new SageMaker Studio also announced today."
 publishedDateTime: 2019-12-04T00:20:00Z
 sourceUrl: https://uk.news.yahoo.com/aws-announces-autopilot-more-visible-191207851.html
 type: article
-quality: 39
+quality: 56
 heat: -1
 published: false